Malcolm Boyd: Activism

 Boyd went on to become a minister in the American Civil Rights Movement, promoting integration and voting rights.
 He participated as one of the Freedom Riders in 1961.
 Later that year he became the Episcopal Chaplain at Wayne State University in Detroit.
 He held a weekly meeting about civil rights, influencing Viola Liuzzo.
 Three years later she went to Selma, Alabama, to participate in the voting rights marches organized by SCLC and SNCC.
 She was murdered by the Klan while transporting marchers from Montgomery back to Selma following the successful march ending on March 25.

-In 1963 Boyd attended an interfaith conference for racial integration in Chicago.
+In 1963, Boyd attended an interfaith conference for racial integration in Chicago.
 Malcolm X referred to Boyd at the conference in his 1963 speech, "The Old Negro and the New Negro."
 Malcolm X said, "Rev. Boyd believes that the conference might have accomplished much good if the speakers had included a white supremacist and a Negro race leader, preferably a top man in the American Black Muslim movement."
 He quotes Boyd:

 Boyd was also active in the anti-Vietnam War movement, leading demonstrations and teach-ins in protest of U.S. involvement in the Vietnam War.
 In 1970, Boyd was among 17 antiwar protesters, which also included Daniel Berrigan, who were arrested for attempting to celebrate a "mass for peace" at The Pentagon.

 Later life and works

-In 1977 Boyd came out of the closet, becoming one of the first prominent American clergymen to publicly acknowledge his homosexuality.
-In the 1980s Boyd met Mark Thompson, an author, journalist and activist.
+In 1977, Boyd came out of the closet, becoming one of the first prominent American clergymen to publicly acknowledge his homosexuality.
+In the 1980s, Boyd met Mark Thompson, an author, journalist and activist.
 Boyd and Thompson were domestic partners for almost 30 years and were married in 2013.
 Boyd considered his partnership and marriage to Thompson to be one of the most fulfilling aspects of his life.
 They resided in the Silver Lake neighborhood of Los Angeles, California.

-Boyd served on the Advisory Board of White Crane Institute, and was a frequent contributor to the homosexual wisdom and culture magazine White Crane.
+Boyd served on the Advisory Board of White Crane Institute, and was a frequent contributor to the homosexual wisdom and culture magazine White Crane Journal.

-Boyd was the author of over 30 books, including a bestselling collection of prayers, Are You Running with Me, Jesus?
-(1965).
-Are You Running With Me, Jesus was a great success, and gained Boyd a reasonable amount of public attention and fame, which continued throughout his life.
-It was re-issued in a 40th-anniversary edition.
+The author of over 30 books, Boyd's collection of prayers Are You Running with Me, Jesus?
+(1965) became his bestselling success.
+The book earned Boyd a degree of public attention, and was re-issued in a 40th-anniversary edition.
 Until his death he wrote a column for The Huffington Post.
 He served as a poet/writer in residence for the Diocese of Los Angeles.
 Boyd died of complications from pneumonia at the age of 91 in Los Angeles on February 27, 2015.